higginbotham-thomas/PortfolioMagic/README.md

 - Market Value: this can be the market value of the assets
 - One blank line following the assets
 - After that blank line, a line with "Account Total" in the Symbol column, and the total market value of the portfolio in the "Market Value" column

+Simply open `MVO.ipynb` in a Jupyter notebook, and run all cells.
 # Data Source:
 Portfolio Magic uses the [FinancialModelingPrep API](https://site.financialmodelingprep.com/developer/docs) as the source for all data.
 A Free plan is available.